chart10/UniRouteHart/README.md

 ## When using the app

 From the main page you can enter any address or location into the origin and destination inputs to get a route to anywhere you would like.
-You can also choose your prefered mode of travel from the dropdown menu.
+You can also choose your preferred mode of travel from the dropdown menu.

 For a quick example of the feature set we have implemented so far, select 'Login' and enter 'student' and 'uniroute' as your username and password.
 This will allow you to use the addresses already saved to this account to create a new route.